freemn-del/freemn-del.github.io/Q&A.md

 information.
 What type of attack is this?
 Ans: `Blind SQL injection`

-Which of the following is most useful for quickly checking for SQL injection vulnerability by sending a special character to web applications?
-Ans: `single quotation`

 What is the definition of a Metasploit module that is utilized to perform various isolated actions like port scanning, denial of service, SQL injection, and fuzzing?
 Ans: `Auxiliary module`